Duet3D/wiki-content/User_manual/Machine_configuration/CAN_connection.md

 The CAN bus on Duet 3 boards normally runs at 1Mbit/sec by default.
 If the bit rate is increased using M952, signal reflections caused by stubs will be more significant, making it more important to keep stubs short and/or use ferrite beads.

-Stubs can be mixed with daisy-chaining to create create the CAN bus that best suits your requirements.
+Stubs can be mixed with daisy-chaining to create the CAN bus that best suits your requirements.

 ### Termination